inoxio/ansible-role-proxmox-vms/README.md

 The inoxio.proxmox_vms role creates all VMs that are listed within your role execution (see example playbook) and installs an ubuntu version via preseeding on them.

-This role was developed based on morph027's pve-infra-poc role (https://gitlab.com/morph027/pve-infra-poc).
+This role was developed based on [morph027's pve-infra-poc role](https://gitlab.com/morph027/pve-infra-poc).

 The main.yml in the 'default' directory contains default values for the VMs.